Student Privacy Notice

 Why we collect and use this information:

 We collect and process personal data relating to the College’s students to effectively manage their learning and to meet statutory obligations as a Further Education and Higher Education College.
-Bishop Burton College is committed to being transparent about information it collects and uses, and to meet its data protection obligations.
+Riseholme College, a part of Bishop Burton College is committed to being transparent about information it collects and uses, to meet its general data protection regulation (GDPR) obligations.

 We use student data: